-Mechanism Description HttpOnly flag is true by default HttpOnly is an additional flag included in a Set-Cookie HTTP response header.
+Mechanism Description HttpOnly flag is true by default HttpOnly is an additional flag included in a Set- Cookie HTTP response header.
 Using the HttpOnly flag when generating a cookie helps mitigate the risk of client side script accessing the protected cookie (if the browser supports it).
 Enable the secure flag in HTTPS environment The secure flag is an option that you can set in the application server when sending a new cookie to the user within an HTTP Response.
 The purpose of the secure flag is to prevent cookies from being observed by unauthorized parties due to the transmission of a cookie in clear text.
-To enable it, navigate to the <gms_home>/etc folder and edit the webdefault.xml file.
-Secure flag setting <session-config></session-config></gms_home> Session timeout (default is 20 minutes) To change this timeout, navigate to the <gms_home>/etc/ folder, and the edit webdefault.xml file.
-Session timeout setting <session-config></session-config></gms_home>
+To enable it, navigate to the <gms_home>/etc folder and edit the webdefault-ee8.xml file.</gms_home>